Basics of thermal field theory -- a tutorial on perturbative computations: Free scalar fields

 \subsection{Resonances in medium}

 \la{se:nrqcd}

-As a final observable, we consider the behaviour of heavy quarkonia in a thermal QCD medium~\cite{satz}.
+As a final observable, we consider the behaviour of a pair of heavy particles within a thermal medium.
+In the QCD context, this would be relevant for quarkonium physics~\cite{satz}.
 Physically, heavy quarkonium refers to a bound state of a charm and anti-charm quark ($c\bar{c}$) or a bottom and anti-bottom quark ($b \bar{b}$).
-Formally, quarkonium physics refers to observables that can be extracted from 2-point correlation functions of the conserved vector current, $ \hat{\mathcal{J}}^\mu \equiv \,\hat{\!\bar{\psi}}\gamma^\mu \hat{\psi} $, around the 2-particle thresfold, i.e.\ for energies $E \sim 2 M$ (more precisely, $|E-2M| \ll M$), where $M$ denotes a heavy quark ``pole mass''.\footnote{\la{p_rate} These considerations are relevant for the production rate of $e^-e^+$ or $\mu^-\mu^+$ pairs with a total energy close to the mass of a quarkonium resonance, cf.\ \eq\nr{dilepton}.
-Analogous physics may also play a role in cosmology, in connection with the thermal annihilation process of non-relativistic dark matter particles if they interact attractively through gauge boson exchange. } In the following, we are interested in the limit $ M \gg 1$~GeV, so that the situation should be at least partly perturbative.
-The goal is to illustrate with yet another example (cf.\ \se\ref{se:field}) how in a thermal medium two types of effects operate in parallel: ``virtual corrections'' which modify masses or effective parameters (in the present case, a potential); and ``real corrections'' which represent real scatterings not taking place in vacuum.
+Formally, quarkonium physics refers to observables that can be extracted from 2-point correlation functions of the conserved vector current, $ \hat{\mathcal{J}}^\mu \equiv \,\hat{\!\bar{\psi}}\gamma_{ }^\mu \hat{\psi} $, around the 2-particle thresfold, i.e.\ for energies $\omega \sim 2 M$ (more precisely, $|\omega-2M| \ll M$), where $M$ denotes a heavy quark ``pole mass''.\footnote{\la{p_rate} These considerations are related to the production rate of $e^-e^+$ or $\mu^-\mu^+$ pairs with a total energy close to the mass of a quarkonium resonance, cf.\ \eq\nr{dilepton}.
+Analogous physics may also play a role in cosmology, in connection with the thermal annihilation process of non-relativistic dark matter particles into Standard Model particles, if the former interact attractively through gauge boson exchange~\cite{threshold}. } In the following, we are interested in the limit $ M \gg 1$~GeV, so that the situation should be at least partly perturbative.
+The goal is to illustrate with yet another example (cf.\ \se\ref{se:field}) how in a thermal medium two types of effects operate in parallel: ``virtual corrections'', which modify masses or effective parameters (in the present case, a potential); and ``real corrections'', which represent real scatterings not taking place in vacuum.